corourke/Gigmanagerfigmamake/src/AUTHENTICATION_SETUP.md

 # Authentication Setup Guide

-Gig Manager supports multiple authentication methods via Supabase Auth.
+GigManager supports multiple authentication methods via Supabase Auth.
 You can enable any combination of these methods in your Supabase project.

 ## Supported Authentication Methods